-The scheme seeks the redevelopment of the existing C1 Hotel use but also introduces a new C3 use with the 10 proposed residential units.
-The provision of the ten C3 units makes this a major development.
+The scheme seeks the redevelopment of the existing C1 Hotel use but also introduces a new C3 use with the ten proposed residential units.
+The provision of the ten C3 units makes this a major development and also a departure from the housing policies of the Development Plan.
+The scheme is also considered to constitute a major in AONB terms.